How do men get HPV?

 - Oropharynx (mouth, tongue, throat, and tonsils)

-HPV in men has also been linked to male infertility – HPV infected sperm has been found to have reduced motility compared to healthy sperm, which means that infect sperm has difficulty reaching the egg to fertilise it.
+HPV in men has also been linked to male infertility – HPV infected sperm has been found to have reduced motility compared to healthy sperm, which means that infected sperm has difficulty reaching the egg to fertilise it.
 In addition, HPV infected sperm that successfully fertilises an egg increases the likelihood of an early miscarriage.

 How can men protect themselves against HPV?